 We Have Seen the Consumer Experience Enemy — and It's Us

-I recently asked Matt Gove, Chief Consumer Officer at Piedmont Healthcare, what drove him the most nuts about the consumer experience at health systems in the U.S. Matt is featured in our recent book, Joe Public III: The End of Hospital Marketing, as a pioneer in the emerging trend of marketing leaders taking ultimate responsibility for the consumer experience at hospitals and health systems.
-In fact, Matt and I will be discussing this trend in our upcoming Joe Public Book Club on June 29.
+I asked Matt Gove, Chief Consumer Officer at Piedmont Healthcare, what drove him the most nuts about the consumer experience at health systems in the U.S. Matt is featured in our recent book, Joe Public III: The End of Hospital Marketing, as a pioneer in the emerging trend of marketing leaders taking ultimate responsibility for the consumer experience at hospitals and health systems.
+In fact, Matt and I discussed this trend in a recent Joe Public Book Club webinar.

 So when I asked Matt to name three things that drove him crazy about health system consumer experiences, he naturally gave me four: